 Hospitals will sometimes use magnesium sulfate in a nebulizer to deliver it to the lungs to treat patients with asthma.5

 Not only is Epsom Salt delivered to the body in a wide variety of ways, but it also is beneficial in a wide range of health problems.
 Magnesium and Sulfur are two essential minerals needed for many body functions.
 Because Epsom salt provides these two minerals to the body, it benefits numerous conditions, such as:

 - Leg Cramps

 - Preterm Labor

-If you are new to Epsom salt, perhaps the best place to begin with is an Epsom salt bath.
-This is a simple and pleasant way to benefit from Epsom salt.
+If you are new to Epsom salt, perhaps the best place, to begin with, is an Epsom salt bath.
+This is a pleasant and straightforward way to benefit from Epsom salt.